• Menu

 Take a 1 oz (30ml) dark glass dropper bottle.

-Fill it halfway with almond oil.
+Fill it half way with almond oil.

 Add 5 drops of each essential oil: